jamesbenet/sloth-js/README.md

 #### MVP

--At least 6 sperate, rendered components
+- At least 6 sperate, rendered components
 - Use Axios with external API(Airtable) to get product data
-- Render product data on page
+- Render product "card" data on page
 - Implement a form for user to submit suggestions for new products
 - Use Axios to Post this new data to API, and render on page
 - Links/clickable icons/buttons on homepage and in Nav